linlak/momoapi/README.md

 This is a php library that has been designed to help developers to easily integrate the **momo api** into their system.

+## Solution ##
+After finding out that most developers were having trouble integrating the momoapi into there system.
+We came up with this simple php library to make the integration easy and fast.

 ## Prerequisites ##